sri-yuh/Structural-Health-Monitering/README.md

 | Abdeljaber et al. 2017 | 1-D CNN for vibration-based SHM |
 | Kingma & Ba 2014 | Adam optimizer |

-Full reference list with DOIs is provided in the manuscript.
+Full reference list is provided in the manuscript.

 ---